Skip to Main Content

 • How many credit hours must I take to receive the maximum monthly allowance?

-It is important for anyone receiving VA Education Benefits to be aware of hour requirements for each pay status, graduate or undergraduate.
-Undergraduate certification is described below.
+It is important for anyone receiving VA Education Benefits to be aware of hour requirements to be considered full time for both graduate or undergraduate students.
+The VA calls the calculation of this as "Rate of Pursuit."

 Credit Hours Training Time Amount of Pay